-Block Write Group A DAGroup that is triggered by the user or another object after all the required data items are set.
+Block Write Group

+A DAGroup that is triggered by the user or another object after all the required data items are set.
 The block of data is sent to the external data device.
 When the block write is complete, it indicates the completion status.

-Bootstrap The base ArchestrA service which is required on all environment to enable a platform and allows a computer to be included in the Galaxy Namespace.
+The base ArchestrA service which is required on all ArchestrA Bootstrap computers.
+It provides the base software environment to enable a platform and allows a computer to be included in the Galaxy to a supervisory system for processing, analysis, and long-term storage.
+Can be configured within the I/O feature in the Attributes page.

+Namespace.